bram-atmire/bram-atmire.github.io/_posts/2018-12-11-100-days-of-code-day-100-The-finish-line.markdown

 Before the start of 2019, I want to get my head straight on how I'm going to tackle this in 2019.
 Until then, not sure how much or little I will do in the meantime.

+## One more thing

+I'm getting myself a big present, more on this once I pull the trigger.

 # TODO

 ## DSpace 7 Angular